DavidSchledewitz/Awesome_Cosmics/README.md

 ALPIDE telescope, from Data acquisition, through conversion into different formats, and finally analysis.

+## Prerequisites

+To understand how to work with this detector, a fundamental knowledge of solid-state physics and specifically semiconductors is required.
+Please refer to the literature recommendations before continuing.

+What is also required is some basic knowledge of how to work with a linux system.
+You should be able to move/rename and edit text files, as well as install packages on your linux distribution of choice.
+There is no recommendation here, as nearly all linux distributions will work fine.

+Furthermore, you should have some experience in working with [Python](https://www.python.org/).

 ## First Steps

 Download the repository as a `.zip` or clone it onto your system by executing